brownnicholasj/nbrown_portfolio/README.md

 the grid gives me so eventually I might go back, but there are more functions/features that might work better for me in the future.

+## Contributing

+A thanks to the following contributors to this project:

+- Mahmudul alam Email: expelmahmud@gmail.com
+- Nicholas Brown (brownnicholasj.dev@gmail.com)

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly